Some links in this post may be affiliate links

 Ctenanthe setosa among others.

+Ctenanthe are related to the Calathea, Maranta and Stromanthe.
 These groups of plants are sometimes commonly called Prayer Plants in reference to their curious characteristic of closing their leaves at night.

 Ctenanthe Plants are sensitive to chemicals dissolved in water, therefore, water it with water that is free of chlorine and flourides.

-Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
+Avoid wetting the foliage during watering or water from the bottom instead to prevent fungal infestation.

-Ctenanthe require high humidity inorder to thrive.
-To raise humidity, surround the pot with wet moss.
-You can also set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to raise humidity for houseplants.
+Ctenanthe require high humidity of 60-70% to thrive.
+To increase humidity, surround the pot with wet moss or set the pot on a wet pebble tray.
+It can be grown in a terrarium as a high humidity can be maintained inside a terrarium.
+Take a look at these techniques on how to raise humidity for houseplants.

 The large plants can be divided at the time of repotting and use the splits to propagate new plants.
+Check out these self watering pots on Amazon.

 Ctenanthe Plant propagation can be done at the beginning of the growing season by plant division.